TIY-NET-Tampa/bootstrap-design/README.md

 - Do not vary from the design as provided, add nothing, and leave nothing out.
 Your design doesn't need to be pixel perfect, but with bootstrap it shouldn't be far off.

-# Level 1.5
-- Attend Gavin's Talk on Algorithms

 # Level 2

 - Create a ViewModel for the site.
 Every item that could be dynamic should be represented in this view model
 - Pass the view model down from the controller to the cshtml already populated with data

+# Level 3
+ - Create a Database to support this site using EF and  Make the HomePage Actually Dynamic

 # Bonus Level